Institutional Review Board (IRB)

 2016-2017 Institutional Review Board

-Janet S. McCord, School of Nursing & Health Professions, Chairperson
+Janet S. McCord, College of the Professions, Co-Chairperson

 Amber Kilawee, Community member, non-scientist